CUBRID/cubrid-manual/en/sql/query/merge.rst

     <merge_hint> ::=
     /*+ [ USE_UPDATE_IDX (<update_index_list>) ] [ USE_INSERT_IDX (<insert_index_list>) ] */

-*   <*target*>: Target table to be updated or inserted.
-Several tables or views are available.
+*   <*target*>: The target table to update or insert into.
+It can be multiple tables or views, and you can also specify remote tables like table-name@server-name.
-*   <*source*>: Source table to get the data.
-A single table or a single view is available and a sub-query is available, too.
+*   <*source*>: The source table from which to import data.
+It can be a single table or view, and a subquery is also possible.
+If *target* is a remote table, *source* must also be a remote table or view specified on the same server as *targe*.
+Or, it must be a subquery that includes the server specified in the target.
 *   <*join_condition*>: Specifies the updated conditions
 *   <*merge_update_clause*>: If <*join_condition*> is TRUE, the new column value of a target table will be specified.